chengchengcode/ALMA-data-reduction-tips/README.md

 Here are some tips I learnt from ALMA helpdesk and somewhere else.
 I put them here so it is easier for me to check.
 ALMA helpdesk helps me quite a lot in understanding ALMA data reduction.
-I would like to thank Edo Ibar, Xing Lu, Kazuya Saigo, Atsushi Miyazaki, Chentao Yang for their patiently help in ALMA helpdesk.
+I would like to thank Edo Ibar, Xing Lu, Kazuya Saigo, Atsushi Miyazaki, Chentao Yang for their patiently help.

 ## 0， About Jy/Beam